-If someone from an ethnic minority needs a transplant to cure their blood cancer, their only chance of finding a matching donor will be from someone of the same ethnicity.
+If someone from a black, Asian or minority ethnic (BAME) background needs a transplant to cure their blood cancer, their best chance of finding a matching donor will be from someone of the same ethnicity.
 For Asian patients, this is just 6% of Britain.

 And it’s not just Asian patients.
 It can be difficult to find matching donors for other people from an ethnic minority in the UK, like African-Caribbean or Jewish patients.

 Right now, white Europeans have a 69% chance of finding the best possible match, while people from black, Asian and minority ethnic backgrounds have just a 20.5% chance.